Britain's G4S denies South Africa prisoner abuse allegations

 James Smalberger, Chief Deputy Commissioner of Incarceration and Corrections, said safety and security issues at the prison were under scrutiny well before the most recent allegations.

-“There were assaults, there was labor unrest, there were hostage situations, that were a clear indication that there was not effective control,” Smalberger told Reuters.
+“There were assaults, there was labour unrest, there were hostage situations, that were a clear indication that there was not effective control,” Smalberger told Reuters.

 All of these issues, in addition to the latest allegations made by the Wits group, were now the subject of an ongoing official investigation into the management of the Mangaung Private Correctional Centre, which had been run by G4S, the world’s biggest security firm, since 2001.